honr/aa/README.md

 # AA

-A ridiculously tiny and stupid build system.
+Side project: A ridiculously tiny and stupid build system.
 Not meant for production usage.
+Will be doubtlessly over-engineered where it doesn't matter and heavily under-featured where it would count.

 Start with: